All aboard the night train: Paris-Nice sleeper returns | Malay Mail

 But some rail operators are wary about bringing back cramped couchettes, particularly in the era of the coronavirus.

-To limit transmission of the virus, the couchettes on the Paris-Nice service are currently limited to four people, sleeping top and tail. — ETX Studio
+To limit transmission of the virus, the couchettes on the Paris-Nice service are currently limited to four people, sleeping top and tail. — AFP